 In August 2015, Mansfield District Council set up a Housing Company (Mansfield Homes Ltd) which will be responsible for building housing within the District.
 Mansfield District Council is the sole shareholder of this company.
 The board of the Housing Company consists of Directors, of which 3 are made up of appointed elected Members or Officers of Mansfield District Council.
-During the 2020/21 financial year, the Housing Company completed the building of 23 homes, of which the sale of 4 properties was completed.
-Mansfield District Council has loaned Mansfield Homes Ltd £0.329million during 2020/21 and received £1.25million in loan repayments (the total loan to date amounts to £7.353million, this figure is included within Note 19 Long Term Debtors).
+During the 2022/23 financial year, the Housing Company sold 7 properties.
+Mansfield District Council received £3.325million in loan repayments (this repaid loans made previously).
 The Group Accounts section of these financial statements shows the consolidated position of Mansfield District Council and Mansfield Homes Ltd.